Welcome to year 2! We are really looking forward to teaching the children and to working with you.

 - Topic work

 Other home activities that would enhance your child’s learning experience this half term include finding out about and visiting local bridges, drawing, writing or craft activities related to types of bridges, building bridges and engineers.

 We will continue the snack regime from year one; children will have fruit during the morning and will not need any additional snacks.
 Your child will be able to drink during lessons but this should be water only and should be in a non-leaky water bottle.

-The children will have PE with Mr Bain on Wednesday afternoons, and every other Tuesday afternoon.
-They will have a further session every other Thursday morning but please ensure your child’s PE kit is in school at all times.
+The children will have PE with Mr Bain on Monday afternoons, and with Mrs Wiltshire on Friday afternoons.
+Please ensure your child’s PE kit is in school at all times.
 Please do ensure that your child’s jumper and PE kit is named.